jeffreydahan/adk-db-buddy/README.md

 *   **Google Vertex AI:** Provides the powerful Large Language Models (LLMs) that power the agent's natural language understanding and generation capabilities.
 *   **Google Vertex AI Search and Conversation:** Used to create the RAG engine.
 *   **Google Cloud SQL:** The managed database service used for both PostgreSQL and SQL Server.
-*   **Google Application Integration:** Used to create a connector for the SQL Server database.
+*   **Google Application Integration:** Used to create connectors for the PostgreSQL and SQL Server databases.
-*   **Cloud SQL Auth Proxy:** Ensures secure connections to your Cloud SQL instances.

 ## Getting Started